'Like I am trash': Migrant children reveal stories of detention, separation

 New court filings this month from the Center for Human Rights and Constitutional Law gave firsthand accounts by more than 200 migrant children and their parents from detention facilities run by Customs and Border Protection and Immigration and Customs Enforcement, as well as shelters run by the Office of Refugee Resettlement.

-The filings, which list the migrants’ first name and last initial, are part of the ongoing battle between advocates and the government over the treatment of migrant children, spanning from a set of protections known as the Flores settlement and subsequent court decisions.
+The filings, which list the migrants’ first name and last initial, are part of the ongoing battle between advocates and the government over the treatment of migrant children, based on a set of protections known as the Flores settlement and subsequent court decisions.

-Peter Schey, the executive editor of the Center for Human Rights and Constitutional Law Foundation, said the issues they were seeing at facilities run by Customs and Border Protection were very different than those at locations run by the Office of Refugee Resettlement.
+Peter Schey, the executive editor of the Center for Human Rights and Constitutional Law Foundation, said the issues the group was seeing at facilities run by Customs and Border Protection were very different than those at locations run by the Office of Refugee Resettlement.

-With regards to CBP, he said they’ve seen “a substantial increase in detained children having inadequate access to potable drinking water, edible food, mats and blankets to sleep and access to basic toiletries” as well as overcrowding.
+With regards to CBP, he said his group has seen “a substantial increase in detained children having inadequate access to potable drinking water, edible food, mats and blankets to sleep and access to basic toiletries” as well as overcrowding.

 On Friday, a federal judge in Los Angeles said she would order an independent monitor to assess the conditions for children at detention centers and border processing centers under the Flores agreement, saying there was a "disconnect" between the administration's own monitors and the accounts from migrants on the ground.

-The center and its partnering organizations are also asking the judge to block the facilities form administering psychotropic drugs, which they have alleged in previous court filings.
+The center and its partnering organizations are also asking the judge to block the facilities from administering psychotropic drugs, which they have alleged in previous court filings.

 Authorities apprehended Sergio and his father and took away all of their belongings before separating them into two groups, he said in his statement.